AfshinAlaghehband/STM32-Sample_Code/Educational_Board_Sample_Code/README.md

 ## To Do List
 - Seven Segment
-- Digital Input Reading (push bottom detection)
+- Digital Input Reading (push button detection)
 - External Interrupt (Digital Input interrupt)
 (This list will be complete ASAP)